calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 A resolver performs the following functions

-##### Creating Service Representations
+##### Creating ~~Service~~ Node Representations

-- Applies service inputs.
-- Converts normalized node templates to node representations (one-to-one equivalency *\[cardinality?\]*) *\[a full TOSCA orchestrator can manage these instead of the external orchestrator/platform\]*
+- Converts normalized node templates to node representations.
+    - Either one-to-one or one-to-many if multiplcity is involved.
+    - Node templates with a "select" directive create a node in the local representation graph that is a reference to the selected node (from the local or a remote representation graph).
+    - Node templates with a "substitute" directive create a node in the local representation graph that is associated to a remote representation graph created from the substitution template.
-- Calls intrinsic functions (on demand for all the above) using the graph of node representations.
+- Detemines the values of the node properties and attributes
+    - From inputs
+    - By applying intrinsic functions (e.g. get_property, etc.)
+    - Some property and attribute values cannot be initialized since they either depend on other uninitialized properties or attributes or need to access other node representations via relationships that have not been yet initialized.

+##### Creating ~~Requirement Fulfillment~~ Relationships connecting Node Representations

-##### Requirement Fulfillment
+- Relationships are created by Requirement Fulfillment
+    - If a requirement uses a node_filter that refers to uninitalized properties or attributes, then the fulfillment of this requirement is postponed until all referred properties or attributes are initialized.
+    - A circular dependency signifies a erroneous template and shall report an error
+    - After a relationship is created, properties and attributes that depend on it to be initialized will be initialized.
+- In the end all requirements are satisfied and all relationsjips are added to the representation graph.

-- Satisfies all requirements and creates the relationship graph (an unsatisfied requirement results in an error)
+    - An unsatisfied mandatory requirement results in an error.

 ##### Substitution Mapping